Making your own beard oil recipe isn’t rocket science, nor is it exactly the easiest thing to do.

 This way if you have any sort of flub up of a mixture that you don’t like, you will have a detailed description of everything that you did and won’t make that same mistake twice.

 This doesn’t have to be super complicated.
-Even just scribbling this down on a pad of paper is totally fine.
+Even just scribbling this down on a pad of paper is completely fine.

 The point is to just make sure you don’t get your ratios off two times in a row.